Thomas A. E. Weadock: Education and career

 After leaving Congress, Weadock resumed the practice of law in Bay City, and later moved to Detroit continuing to practice.
 He was an unsuccessful Democratic candidate for judge of the Michigan Supreme Court in 1904.
-Eight years later, he was appointed a professor of law in the University of Detroit in 1912.
+Eight years later, he was appointed a professor of law at the University of Detroit in 1912.
 Six years later in 1933, he was appointed an associate justice of the state supreme court.

 Thomas A. E. Weadock was also a member of the American Bar Association and the Ancient Order of Hibernians.
 He died in Detroit at the age of eighty-eight and is interred in St. Patrick's Cemetery of Bay City.